 Serve with pasta sauce or ragù.
 Recipe for vegetarian ragù to follow in next post.

-Rani took this idea of making homemade pasta and celebrated her 15th birthday with a Pasta Making Birthday Party with a few of her friends.
+Rani took this idea of making homemade pasta and celebrated her 15th birthday with a Pasta Making Birthday Party.

-We followed the directions above and the pasta turned out perfect for the party, just like it did the first time we made it!
+We followed the directions above and the pasta turned out perfect, just like it did the first time we made it!

 Rani even made ravioli with fresh pasta!
-I will post a recipe for a delicious caramelized shallots and spinach ricotta filling for ravioli in my next post.
+I will post a recipe for a delicious caramelized shallots and spinach ricotta ravioli in my next post.

 The girls had not just seconds, but thirds as well!
 Homemade pasta was a big hit!

-Try this fresh homemade pasta making dinner with your family and a few of your friends.
-It’s a great way to make dinner together and have a wonderful time as well.
+Try this fresh homemade pasta making dinner with your family and friends.
+It’s a great way to make dinner together and have a wonderful time.
 You will be surprised at how much fun this dinner evening will become 😀.

 What is 00 pasta flour?